 Spotlight: The State of Concentrates | Cannabis Business Times — According to this June 2017 article in the Cannabis Business Times, concentrates have been the No. 2 area of cannabis sales, after flower, since recreational marijuana was legalized in Colorado, Washington, and Oregon.
 The article states that concentrates grew by 83.9 percent during 2016 between those three states, with sales of $498.4 million.
 Concentrates accounted for 21 percent of the overall cannabis market in 2016, compared to 18 percent in 2015.

 Find a THC Concentrates Defense Attorney in Raleigh!

 If you were arrested for possession of a THC concentrate in the Research Triangle, it will be in your best interest to immediately retain legal counsel.
 Coolidge Law Firm represents residents of and visitors to Morrisville, Wendell, Zebulon, Raleigh, Wake Forest, Rolesville, and many surrounding areas of Wake County.

-David Coolidge is an experienced criminal defense lawyer in Raleigh who also represents students at such local colleges as the University of North Carolina at Chapel Hill (UNC), William Peace University, North Carolina State University (NCSU), Shaw University, Duke University, and Wake Technical Community College (Wake Tech).
-Call (919) 239-8448 or complete an online contact form to have our attorney provide an honest and thorough evaluation of your case during a free, confidential consultation.
+David Coolidge is an experienced criminal defense lawyer in Raleigh who also represents students at local colleges such as the University of North Carolina at Chapel Hill (UNC), William Peace University, North Carolina State University (NCSU), Shaw University, Duke University, and Wake Technical Community College (Wake Tech).
+Call (919) 239-8448 or complete an online contact form below to have our attorney provide an honest and thorough evaluation of your case during a free, confidential consultation.